The city's Zoning Board of Appeals on Tuesday approved a variance requested by one of its own members.

 Niagara Falls lawmakers were urged Monday to hold off on starting the new garbage and recycling program in the city.

 The Dyster administration has rolled out how it expects the program to work, and the City Council held a public hearing Monday on the new law needed to put the program into effect.

 The Council next meets on Monday, at which time it is expected to consider the proposed law.

-The City Council will hold its first meeting to finalize city charter reforms at 4 p.m.
-Monday in Room 117 in City Hall, 745 Main St.
+The City Council will hold a public hearing on the proposed new garbage and recycling law at 4 p.m. in Council Chambers in City Hall, 745 Main St.

 The Tourism Advisory Board will meet at 6 p.m.
 Monday in Room 117 in City Hall.

 NIAGARA FALLS - Old Falls Street's summer movie night series begins tonight with Disney's 2013 animated hit "Frozen."

 "Flicks on Old Falls" runs on Thursday nights through the end of August.
 Showings will start at 9 p.m. on the street’s middle block.
 Here’s the rest of the schedule: